 Using Android Device Manager To Find Galaxy S6

-The best option when it comes to finding your lost or stolen Galaxy S6 or Galaxy S6 Edge is to properly register and accessible via the Android Device Manager.
+The best option when it comes to finding your lost or stolen Galaxy S6 or Galaxy S6 Edge is to properly register via the Android Device Manager.
 Google released this software back in 2013, and they have used the software to make sure nearly every modern Android device is equipped with it.
 Many devices come with the feature enabled out of the box, but you will want to double check.

 You can set up Android Device Manager on the Galaxy S6 by going to Settings > Security and Screen Lock > Device Administrators.
 The exact location and name of the menus might differ from phone to phone, so poke around.
 From here, simply check the box that says “Android Device Manager.”